AlexMartin998/nestjs-devcontainers/README.md

 #### Dev mode

-Make sure that you have Node.js installes in your divece.
+Make sure that you have Node.js installed in your divece.

 - Install al dependencies